Cristina Maria Iordan

 Before starting my PhD I worked as a research assistant within the Ecoservice and Bio4Clim projects.
 In this position I collaborated with Francesca Verones and Francesco Cherubini to explore the possibility to integrate environmental assessment of forestry operations in terms of both climate change and biodiversity loss impacts.

-As part of my PhD I am also the teaching assistant for the graduate course Climate Change Mitigation (TEP4300).
+I am the teaching assistant for the graduate courses:

 Scientific, academic and artistic work